fstahl1/behavioral_cloning/README.md

 The model is basically a convolutional neural network (CNN) with five convolutional layers and three fully connected layers and is shown below.

-* Normalization and Cropping: After normalizing the input images in the first layer, the top of each image is cropped in the second layer since the upper part mostly shows sky and trees and does not contain any useful features for steering the vehicle.
+* Normalization and Downsampling: After normalizing the input images in the first layer, the images are downsampled by 2 in the second layer to reduce training time.
 * Gaussian noise: The next layer adds gaussian noise to the images to avoid using identical flipped images for training.
+The layer has a regularizing effect and is only active during training.
 * Convolutional layers: Next, five convolutional layers are added.
 Like the NVIDIA model, the first three layers use a 5x5 Kernel with 2x2 stride followed by two layers with 3x3 Kernel and 1x1 stride.
 * Flatten and Dense layers: After flattening the 2D images, the model consists of three fully connected layers with a dropout layer for each to avoid overfitting.